bluelightspirit/Project4/README.md

 ## Why is the game titled "Pokémane Battle Simulator" at the top?

-Because one of my friends was debating to name it "Pokimane Battle Simulator," another was debating to name it "Pokémon Battle Simulator," and I settled for an in-between.
+Because one of my friends was debating to name it "Pokimane Battle Simulator," another was debating to name it "Pokémane Battle Simulator," I settled for a name between those two.

 ## What did I (bluelightspirit) learn?